isomerpages/imda-tradetrust/_about-tradetrust/Compliance and Recognition.md

 standards bodies like the UN/CEFACT, W3C and UNESCAP.
 Adopting TradeTrust means following internationally recognised standards and accreditation.</p>
 <h4><strong>Security Assessment</strong></h4>
-<p>Technical solutions are certified to meet legal requirements.
-Ernst &amp;
+<p>Ernst &amp; Young audited, also reviewed, and assessed the TradeTrust
-Young audited, also reviewed, and assessed the TradeTrust framework in 2021 to ensure its reliability and trustworthiness.</p>
+framework in 2021 to ensure its reliability and trustworthiness.</p>
 <h4><strong>W3C Verifiable Credentials</strong></h4>
 <p>A verifiable credential comprises tamper-evident claims and metadata that
 cryptographically establish its issuer.
 Examples include digital employee